Democratization: Social capital and civil society

 Civic engagement, including volunteering, is conducive to democratization.
 These volunteers are cleaning up after the 2012 Hurricane Sandy.

 Civil society refers to a collection of non-governmental organizations and institutions that advance the interests, priorities and will of citizens.
 Social capital refers to features of social life—networks, norms, and trust—that allow individuals to act together to pursue shared objectives.
 Robert Putnam argues that certain characteristics make societies more likely to have cultures of civic engagement that lead to more participatory democracies.
 According to Putnam, communities with denser horizontal networks of civic association are able to better build the "norms of trust, reciprocity, and civic engagement" that lead to democratization and well-functioning participatory democracies.
 By contrasting communities in Northern Italy, which had dense horizontal networks, to communities in Southern Italy, which had more vertical networks and patron-client relations, Putnam asserts that the latter never built the culture of civic engagement that some deem as necessary for successful democratization.
+The anthropologist Joseph Henrich makes a complementary argument but one that emphasizes not just the importance of how various kinds of associations create bridging social capital but also the importance of the absence of intensive kin-based institutions.

 Sheri Berman has rebutted Putnam's theory that civil society contributes to democratization, writing that in the case of the Weimar Republic, civil society facilitated the rise of the Nazi Party.
 According to Berman, Germany's democratization after World War I allowed for a renewed development in the country's civil society; however, Berman argues that this vibrant civil society eventually weakened democracy within Germany as it exacerbated existing social divisions due to the creation of exclusionary community organizations.
 Subsequent empirical research and theoretical analysis has lent support for Berman's argument.
 Yale University political scientist Daniel Mattingly argues civil society in China helps the authoritarian regime in China to cement control.
 Clark, M. Golder, and S. Golder also argue that despite many believing democratization requires a civic culture, empirical evidence produced by several reanalyses of past studies suggest this claim is only partially supported.
 Philippe C. Schmitter also asserts that the existence of civil society is not a prerequisite for the transition to democracy, but rather democratization is usually followed by the resurrection of civil society (even if it did not exist previously).

 Research indicates that democracy protests are associated with democratization.
 According to a study by Freedom House, in 67 countries where dictatorships have fallen since 1972, nonviolent civic resistance was a strong influence over 70 percent of the time.
 In these transitions, changes were catalyzed not through foreign invasion, and only rarely through armed revolt or voluntary elite-driven reforms, but overwhelmingly by democratic civil society organizations utilizing nonviolent action and other forms of civil resistance, such as strikes, boycotts, civil disobedience, and mass protests.
 A 2016 study found that about a quarter of all cases of democracy protests between 1989 and 2011 lead to democratization.